Skip to content

 When to go there: sunsets are much more impressive during the low season (June to November), but some days might be cloudy.
 Need to know when to arrive to see the sunset?
 Check the time on Google!

-26. Cooking Classes
+Take a Cooking Classes

 BrassWok Thai Cooking class in Phuket

 Cooking classes are an increasingly popular activity in Phuket because Thai food is so famous and good, and TV and social media feature it so frequently.
 There are many cooking schools all around the island and for all budgets.
-Several are in hotels around Phuket, usually more expensive than privately run schools.
+Several are in hotels around Phuket, which are usually more expensive than privately run schools.
 Some cooking classes include visiting a local market, which is a fun experience.
-Read more about Cooking Classes
+Read more about Cooking Classes.

-27. Samet Nangshe Viewpoint
+Samet Nangshe Viewpoint

 Samet Nangshe Viewpoint - View of Phang Nga Bay

 Samet Nangshe is quite a recent discovery, and the view from up there is jaw-dropping.
 As it is just outside Phuket island, it takes some driving to reach it, but the beauty of this natural wonder is well worth the effort!
 It used to be quite a challenge to climb the hill to one of the viewpoints, but a pickup truck takes you up there for a small fee.
-Read more about Samet Nangshee
+Read more about Samet Nangshee.

 Read moreCheck this tour

-28. Be Amazed by the Similan Islands
+Be Amazed by the Similan Islands

 phuket snorkeling